libp2p/specs/addressing/README.md

 "higher-level" protocols that can be traversed to some destination.

 For example, the `/ip4/7.7.7.7/tcp/1234` multiaddr starts with `ip4`, which is the lowest-level protocol that requires an address.
-The `tcp` protocol is encapsulated within `ip4`, so it comes next.
+The `tcp` protocol runs on top of `ip4`, so it comes next.

 The multiaddr above consists of two components, the `/ip4/7.7.7.7` component, and the `/tcp/1234` component.
 It's not possible to split either one further;